chrisidso/FakeFaceMaker/README.md

 This project proved to be more difficult than I thought it would be.
 Along the way I encountered the following problems:

-The download of the image files to my computer (prior to placing them in my s3 bucket) did not work the first time, because the images were in a partitioned and zipped download.
-In order to unzip them one has to download all the partitions because the instructions for unzipping them is in the last partition.

-I switched course twice in determining which model to use and how to arrange my image files to train the model.
-Lost valuable time because of this.

-The model I chose required its images to beof a specific size which was different than the size of the images I was using.
+The model I chose required its images to be of a specific size which was different than the size of the images I was using.
 So I had to work out an efficient way to change the size of my images.

 I knew that I would have to be able to save my models once I trained them, so that the code I intended to write later would be able to load the models from a folder.
 Saving my models was not a problem, but loading them back in was difficult because the usual ways to do that (model object’s load method, python’s pickle, python’s dill library) did not work.
 I finally found a way to load my models back in.

 Now (finally) I could train and save the three models I needed.
 In testing the facial hair model I found that it did not work very well.
 Facial hair is difficult to detect, it seems.
 The other two models worked nicely.

-By this time four days had elapsed.

-To begin the process of making the fake face I need to download images one at a time and examine them.
+To begin the process of making the fake face I wanted to download images one at a time and examine them.
 But I could not figure out how to do that, so settled for downloading a bunch of image files to a folder, where I could apply some logic to choose two of them.

-Now I needed to get Mr. Earl’s code to work, to complete the process, and it was now Saturday afternoon.
+Now I needed to get Mr. Earl’s code to work to complete the process, and I found that his code was incomplete.
+But I got it to work in the end.
-There was a small error in his code (improper use of an operator).
-A google search provided the fix.

-After that his code ran but produced images that did not look right at all (no face discernable).
-The problem turned out to be a step missing at the end of his code.

-Then, during testing I found that Mr. Earl’s detector (the thing that finds the face in the images) does not always find a face, and throws an exception.
-Added some code to catch the exception and handle it.

-B
-B
-B
-B
-B
-B
-B
-B
-B

-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A